Maxence Lacroix: Sochaux

 On 21 August 2017, Lacroix signed his first professional contract with FC Sochaux-Montbéliard.
 Lacroix made his professional debut with Sochaux in a 1–0 Ligue 2 win over FC Lorient on 22 December 2018.

 VfL Wolfsburg

 On 25 August 2020, Lacroix joined VfL Wolfsburg on a four-year deal.
 On 27 February 2021, he scored his first Bundesliga goal in a 2–0 win over Hertha BSC.

 Crystal Palace

-On 30 August 2024, Premier League club Crystal Palace signed Lacroix on a five-year deal, reuniting him with former Wolfsburg manager Oliver Glasner.
+On 30 August 2024, Premier League club Crystal Palace signed Lacroix for £18m on a five-year deal, reuniting him with former Wolfsburg manager Oliver Glasner.
 He scored his first goal for the club in a 2–2 draw against Manchester City on 7 December.
 He played for the entirety of the 2025 FA Cup final on 17 May 2025 as the club defeated City 1–0 to win its first ever major trophy.

+Lacroix scored his first European goal for the club on 6 November 2025, firing home in the 22nd minute as Palace won 3–1 against AZ Alkmaar at Selhurst Park in the UEFA Conference League.
+He scored again on 26 February 2026 in the knockout round play-off second leg against HŠK Zrinjski Mostar, heading home from an Adam Wharton free-kick in the 36th minute as Palace won 2–0 on the night and 3–1 on aggregate to advance to the round of 16.
+In the Premier League, he headed Palace into an early lead at Old Trafford against Manchester United on 1 March from a Brennan Johnson corner, but was sent off in the 52nd minute; United recovered to win 2–1.
+On 27 May, Lacroix played the full 90 minutes in the 2026 UEFA Conference League final as Palace defeated Rayo Vallecano 1–0, securing the club's first ever European trophy.

+Chelsea

+On 30 July 2026, Lacroix signed a six-year contract with Chelsea until 2032 for a reported deal of £52 million.